shdq/spartak-ui/components/input/README.md

 - `md` – medium
 - `lg` – large

-If you don't specify `size` prop, default size will be used.
+If you don't specify `size` prop, the default size will be used.

 ### Usage